 The note taking service is an accommodation afforded to students with disabilities when determined as an appropriate adjustment to the classroom lecture.
-A student with a disability may utilize a note taker for various reasons.
-These are some of the reasons:
+A student with a disability may utilize a note taker for various reasons such as:

 - difficulty remaining focused on the lecture